gheimatnama/framework/README.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb combination of simplicity, elegance, and innovation gives you a complete toolset required to build any application with which you are tasked.

+## About this fork
+This is a customized fork for Gheimatnama.

+We will keep it up with the main laravel repository, with performance in mind, and also some improvements on queues and notifications.

+Our plan is mainly reducing the framework overhead, by cutting unused features, and improving the way queues work

 ## Learning Laravel

 Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
 The [Laravel documentation](https://laravel.com/docs) is in-depth and complete, making it a breeze to get started learning the framework.